advancedAgritek-BB/coinTrader2.0/README.md

 requests should still use WebSocket.
 For example set `max_ws_limit: 200` if you regularly request 200 candles.

+During the startup scan the bot always loads historical candles over REST regardless of the WebSocket setting.
+It calls `fetch_ohlcv` for up to `scan_lookback_limit` candles per pair (700 by default on Kraken) to build the cache before realtime updates begin over WebSocket.

 The client now records heartbeat events and exposes `is_alive(conn_type)` to check if a connection has received a heartbeat within the last 10 seconds.
 Call `ping()` periodically to keep the session active.